TuckerBMorgan/Minerva/README.md

 Roadmap:
-    Integrate Rust GPU to allow you to write and deploy your own kernals on the GPU Allow the equations to introspect it's workload and make choices on where it should run it's current workload for best preformance.
+    Integrate Rust GPU to allow you to write and deploy your own kernels on the GPU Allow the equations to introspect it's workload and make choices on where it should run it's current workload for best performance.